deltachat/chatmail/README.md

 your old server's IP address is `13.37.13.37`, and your new server's IP address is `13.12.23.42`.

-1. First, copy `/var/lib/acme` to your local machine with `rsync -avz mail.example.org:/var/lib/acme .`
+During the guide, you might get a warning about changed SSH Host keys;

-2. Now, in your local `/etc/hosts`, point your domain to the new machine: `13.12.23.42 mail.example.org`
+in this case, just run `ssh-keygen -R "mail.example.org"` as recommended to make sure you can connect with SSH.

-3. You need to run `ssh-keygen -f "/home/$USER/.ssh/known_hosts" -R "mail.example.org"` so you can connect to the new machine via SSH.
+1. First, copy `/var/lib/acme` to your local machine with `rsync -avz root@13.37.13.37:/var/lib/acme .`

-4. Upload /var/lib/acme to the new machine with `rsync -avz acme mail.example.org:/var/lib/`.
+2. Upload /var/lib/acme to the new machine with `rsync -avz acme root@13.12.23.42:/var/lib/`.

-5. On the server, run `chown root: -R /var/lib/acme` to make sure the permissions are correct.
+3. On the new server, run `chown root: -R /var/lib/acme` to make sure the permissions are correct.

-6. Run `cmdeploy run --disable-mail` to install chatmail on the new machine. postfix and dovecot are disabled for now, we will enable them later.
+4. Run `cmdeploy run --disable-mail --ssh-host 13.12.23.42` to install chatmail on the new machine. postfix and dovecot are disabled for now, we will enable them later.

-7. Now, point DNS to the new IP addresses.
+5. Now, point DNS to the new IP addresses.

    You can already remove the old IP addresses from DNS.
    Existing Delta Chat users will still be able to connect